| Garmin Tips, Hints, Explanations, or Whatnot...... |

 The receiver does not have a delete map function.
 Try

-an empty map set to the receiver.
-But why do you want to do
+downloading an empty map set to the receiver.
+But why do you

-that?
-MapSource version 5 may no longer allow the download of an
+want to do that?
+MapSource version 5 may no longer allow the

-Menu" on the GPSmap 76 and selecting "MapSource Info".
-Note that
+"Main Menu" on the GPSmap 76 and selecting "MapSource Info".

-you can load both the topographic and a Metroguide map for the same
+Note that you can load both the topographic and a Metroguide map

 You can't create a "track log" with this program for download to a receiver.
 Many third party programs allow you to create a "track log" and download it to the receiver.
 This allows you to create a "trail map" (track log trails or trail track logs) for display on the receiver or outline coastlines, property boundaries, etc.